Chinese Singaporeans: Variations according to age group

-The linguistic diversity among Chinese Singaporeans varies according to age group.
-Most young Chinese Singaporeans speak English and Mandarin while the elderly, though also able to converse in Mandarin, prefer speaking other Sinitic languages such as Hokkien, Cantonese, Teochew, Hakka, or Hainanese.
-As these south-eastern Sinitic languages are no longer taught in school, the number of speakers have steadily declined.
-Besides, many parents have begun to communicate with their children solely in English, believing that English is the quintessential way of attaining upward social mobility.
-Many young Chinese Singaporeans have a poor command of Mandarin as a result.
-This applies equally even compared to the more westernised Chinese Singaporean Christian community, who generally prefers the English language over any other.
+The linguistic diversity among Singaporean Chinese varies across age groups.
+Most younger Singaporean Chinese are proficient in both English and Mandarin, whereas older generations, though also able to converse in Mandarin, often prefer other Sinitic languages such as Hokkien, Cantonese, Teochew, Hakka, or Hainanese.
+As these south-eastern Sinitic languages are no longer formally taught in schools, the number of fluent speakers has steadily declined.
+Additionally, many parents communicate with their children primarily in English, viewing it as the principal means of achieving upward social mobility.
+Consequently, a substantial portion of younger Singaporean Chinese exhibit limited proficiency in Mandarin.
+This trend is similarly observed among the more westernised Singaporean Chinese Christian community, who generally favour English over other languages.

 Debate over preferred language

 The question of which language is preferred in Singapore seem to have caused a debate among Singaporeans recently.
-The question of declining standards in the command of the Chinese language amongst Chinese Singaporean seems to cause several revisions in the government's education policies towards the Chinese language.
-The government of Singapore's continued policy towards bilingualism for all Chinese Singaporeans, which is to continue to pursue English as the first language while making Mandarin the lingua franca (or at least the 2nd language or home language) amongst all Chinese has drawn mixed responses.
-The more English-speaking Chinese Singaporeans generally prefer English as the lingua franca or their home language, while the Mandarin-speakers worry that English will replace Mandarin as the lingua franca, which would eliminate the thin thread of Chinese identity.
-With the rising economy of China in the 21st century, which has led to more Singaporean companies requiring fluency in Mandarin, Mandarin has been viewed with greater importance among Chinese Singaporeans than before.
-Both English and Mandarin will continue to dominate the language scene among Chinese Singaporeans.
+The question of declining standards in the command of the Chinese language amongst Singaporean Chinese seems to cause several revisions in the government's education policies towards the Chinese language.
+The government of Singapore's continued policy towards bilingualism for all Singaporean Chinese, which is to continue to pursue English as the first language while making Mandarin the lingua franca (or at least the 2nd language or home language) amongst all Chinese has drawn mixed responses.
+The more English-speaking Singaporean Chinese generally prefer English as the lingua franca or their home language, while the Mandarin-speakers worry that English will replace Mandarin as the lingua franca, which would eliminate the thin thread of Chinese identity.
+With the rising economy of China in the 21st century, which has led to more Singaporean companies requiring fluency in Mandarin, Mandarin has been viewed with greater importance among Singaporean Chinese than before.
+Both English and Mandarin will continue to dominate the language scene among Singaporean Chinese.

 Preservation of other Chinese varieties

 There exists a strong need in preserving the many non-Mandarin topolects in Singapore.
-The decline of Chinese indigenous religion and Taoism indicates the serious deterioration of Chinese cultural heritage and values among the younger generation of Chinese Singaporeans.
-Unless the government and Chinese Singaporeans have the awareness and take their own initiative in preserving non-Mandarin varieties, they will inevitably disappear from Singapore in the future.
+The decline of Chinese indigenous religion and Taoism indicates the serious deterioration of Chinese cultural heritage and values among the younger generation of Singaporean Chinese.
+Unless the government and Singaporean Chinese have the awareness and take their own initiative in preserving non-Mandarin varieties, they will inevitably disappear from Singapore in the future.
 There is thus a strong desire to restore the Chinese identity or risk it falling into extinction one day.
 This exigency is translated into recently renewed efforts by Chinese clan associations in Singapore to impart and revive their respective Sinitic mother tongues, which are met with warm reception, including by some of the younger generations.
 Therefore, there lies a greater challenge for the Chinese community in Singapore – the preservation of the Chinese identity – than just the satisfaction of linguistic domination and material gains.